Balint0928/quartz/content/Core Rules/f_Equipment/f_Armor Properties/Clumsy.md

 tags:
   - armor
 ---
-This armor reduces your Dodge Value by the shown amount.
-Your Dodge Value cannot go below 10 because of this property.
-Armor with the Clumsy trait also grant disadvantage on stealth checks made while wearing them.
+~~This armor reduces your Dodge Value by the shown amount.
+Your Dodge Value cannot go below 10 because of this property.~~ Armor with the Clumsy trait grant disadvantage on stealth checks made while wearing them.